S-CycleGAN: Semantic Segmentation Enhanced CT-Ultrasound Image-to-Image Translation for Robotic Ultrasonography: RELATED WORK

 \subsection{Ultrasound image synthesis}

-As for medical ultrasound image synthesis, there have been achieving advancements due to the integration of deep learning techniques, particularly GANs and Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising}.
+As for medical ultrasound image synthesis, advancements have been achieved due to the integration of deep learning techniques, particularly GANs and Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising}.
 Liang et al. \cite{liang2022sketch} employed GANs to generate high-resolution ultrasound images from low-resolution inputs, thereby enhancing image clarity and detail that are crucial for effective medical analysis.
 Stojanovski et al. \cite{stojanovski2023echo} introduced a novel approach to generating synthetic ultrasound images through DDPM.
-Their study leverages cardiac semantic label maps to guide the synthesis process, producing realistic ultrasound images that can substitute for actual data in training deep learning models for tasks like cardiac segmentation.
+Their study leverages cardiac semantic label maps to guide the synthesis process, producing realistic ultrasound images that can serve as substitutes for actual data in training deep learning models for tasks like cardiac segmentation.

 In the specific context of synthesizing ultrasound images from CT images, Vitale et al. \cite{vitale2020improving} proposed a two-stage pipeline.
 Their method begins with the generation of intermediate synthetic ultrasound images from abdominal CT scans using a ray-casting approach.
 Then a CycleGAN framework operates by training on unpaired sets of synthetic and real ultrasound images.
 Song et al. \cite{song2022ct2us} also proposed a CycleGAN based method to synthesize ultrasound images from abundant CT data.
 Their approach leverages the rich annotations of CT images to enhance the segmentation network learning process.
-The segmentation networks are initially pretrained on the synthetic dataset, which mimics the properties of ultrasound images while preserving the detailed anatomical features of CT scans.
-Then they are then fine-tuned on actual ultrasound images to refine their ability to accurately segment kidneys.
+The segmentation networks are initially pretrained on the synthetic dataset translated from preprocessed CT images.
+Then they are fine-tuned on actual ultrasound images to refine their ability to accurately segment kidneys.